Bow Bridge, London: Strategic position

 The bridge was formerly the lowest crossing of what was once a much wilder, river that formed a much greater barrier to the east-west movement of trade and of armies.
 The Essex forces of the Peasants Revolt passed over the bridge in 1381, while Essex supporters of the Lancastrian cause passed over in 1471 during the Wars of the Roses.
 They would take part in an unsuccessful assault on Aldgate, Bishopsgate and London's defensive wall during an action known as the Siege of London.

 Battle of Bow Bridge

 Background

 The Battle of Naseby in June 1645 effectively ended Royalist hopes of victory in the First English Civil War, but the war continued with further Parliamentary success leading King Charles I to surrender to the Scots army besieging Newark in May 1646.
-He surrendered to the his Scots enemies, rather than his English enemies in the hope of dividing his opponents.
+He surrendered to his Scots enemies, rather than his English enemies in the hope of dividing his opponents.
 Essex, London and the eastern counties backed Parliament in the First English Civil War, but by 1648, this loyalty was stretched.

 Anticipating an invasion by a Scots army from the north, in support of the King, there were a series of largely unco-ordinated Royalist risings in parts of the Royal Navy, South Wales, Lancashire, Essex and perhaps most seriously in Kent.